jamespetran/jquery-salary-calculator/README.md

 - I used jQuery to make the changes to the DOM and to give functionality to the inputs and buttons.
 I have used bootstrap to style the page a bit better than an ugly html mess.

-- All javascript was written by me.
+- (almost) All javascript was written by me.
 I got a little bit of css styling from stackoverflow to make my footer stick to the bottom, and I linked the source in the css file.
+I also got a solution for a bug with rounding the monthly cost to the nearest 0.01 from a stackoverflow page, linked in my main javascript file.

 ## About Me